solangegueiros/codio-bf/.guides/content/Token-interactions-1fa4/Interact-with-an-NFT-marketplace-on-a-testnet-c475.md

 |||

-## Interact With an NFT Marketplace on a Testnet

 Some decentralized marketplaces allow you to see NFT collections, buy, sell, trade, and see the NFTs you own.
 One of them is [OpenSea](https://opensea.io/).